AliMayya/CarDefectDetection/README.md

 The model was trained on a diverse dataset of vehicle images with various damage types, captured from different angles and lighting conditions.

+## Limitation and Future work
+The main issue is the small dataset size
+Future work will increase the dataset size for a better and more robust training